ThomasBernard28/functional_dependency_project/README.md

 # functional_dependency_project

 ## General infos
-This project has only been tested on UNIX-like OS (MacOS and the GNU/Linux distribution fedora).
+:warning: This project has only been tested on UNIX-like OS (MacOS and the GNU/Linux distribution fedora).

 ## dependencies
 - ```pip install PyInquirer```